Enterprise-CMCS/managed-care-review/README.md

 <a href="https://codeclimate.com/repos/6041539f31779a5f8d00e7e6/maintainability"><img src="https://api.codeclimate.com/v1/badges/397709446d5aca86032d/maintainability" /></a><a href="https://codeclimate.com/repos/6041539f31779a5f8d00e7e6/test_coverage"><img src="https://api.codeclimate.com/v1/badges/397709446d5aca86032d/test_coverage" /></a>

 Managed Care Review is an application that accepts Managed Care contract and rate submissions from states and packages them for review by CMS.
-It is still early days.
+It uses a Serverless architecture (services deployed as AWS Lambdas) with React and Node as client/server and GraphQL as the api protocol.
+The codebase is a Typescript monorepo.
+See the [`./services`](./services) folder for more.

 ## Local Dev